-When intangible assets are sold or disposed of, it is necessary to calculate and report a gain or loss in the statement of activities.
+When intangible assets are sold or disposed of, it is necessary to calculate and report a gain or loss in the statement of revenues, expenses and changes in fund net position and statement of activities, as applicable.
 The gain/loss is calculated by subtracting the net book value (historical cost less any accumulated amortization) from the net amount realized on the sale or disposal.